bonitasoft/bonita-doc/md/contracts-and-contexts.md

 * The parent of this attribute has at least one child used as a contract input

 If a simple attribute is considerated as _related to a contract input_, then a read only widget can be generated for this attribute.
 If a complex attribute is considerated as _related to a contract input_, then a read only widget can be generated for all the simple children of this attribute.

+⚠️ We do not generate read only widgets for lazy fields contained in a repeatable container (the limitation is explained above)